JeffersonLab/japan-MOLLER/Guide/Guide.md

 cavities are of the form `CAVXXYYVV`.
-The names always start with `CAV`, followed by a keyword specifying the location `XX`, a second keyword that specifies the region along the beamline `YY`, and a final keyword that describes the beam parameter, `VV`.
+The names always start with `CAV`, followed by a keyword specifying the location `XX`, a second keyword that specifies the region along the beamline `YY`, and a final keyword that describes the beam parameter `VV`.
 The location keywords are described in section 5.2 Beamline Monitors.
 The beam parameter keywords are described below.